ssenmosip/mosip-temp-documentation/Getting-Started.md

     ![Configure Pipelines](_images/getting_started_images/master-branch-build-all-modules-pipeline.JPG)

-    As it can be seen from the above image that this pipeline usages Jenkinsfile present in master branch of MOSIP repository.
+    As it can be seen from the above image that this pipeline usages Jenkinsfile present in master branch of mosip-platform repository.
 Also you need to provide the Github credentials that this pipeline will take to connect and download this Jenkinsfile at the time of the build.
 Now let us look into this Jenkinsfile.

   Jenkinsfile for this pipeline is written in Groovy Language using scripted style of writing code.